billypom/200-lounge.com/public/rules/en.md

 ## X. CONCLUSION {#x-conclusion}
 ______________

-That is all that we are expecting each and every one of you to follow.
-We hope you enjoy your community and lounge experience and follow the rules and guidelines accordingly.
+1. Playing in the lounge is a privilege.
+Users who breach our code of conduct, ignore the guidelines above, or abuse commands may be removed from the Lounge at any time without warning.

+2. We hope you enjoy your Lounge experience!

 ![200 Lounge Logo](/200.png)